kyleaoman/g3t/stable/README.md

 To use all the previous knowledge, the following code computes the beta value for a cluster extracted via SimCut:

+Note that I added the flag `only_join_ptypes=False` in order to access blocks of single particle types.

 ```python
 import numpy as np
 import g3read as g3read